puranjayjain/chrome-color-picker/README.md

 # Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, we are maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, package is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

 # License